esa/pyoptgra/README.rst

 * ```pip install -r requirements.txt```
 * ```pip install . --user```

 Usage
 =====

-Pyoptgra is designed as a pygmo user-defined algorithm: First create an instance of the *optgra* class with all relevant parameters, then pass a pygmo.population containing your problem to the instance's *evolve* method: # TODO: link pygmo
+Pyoptgra is designed as a `pygmo <https://esa.github.io/pygmo2/>` user-defined algorithm: First create an instance of the *optgra* class with all relevant parameters, then pass a pygmo.population containing your problem to the instance's *evolve* method:

 >>> import pygmo
 >>> import pyoptgra